drittich/DnsTube/README.md

 #### *"Access your home computer from anywhere"*

 ## DnsTube
-A Windows client for dynamically updating Cloudflare DNS entries with your public IP address.
+A Windows service for dynamically updating Cloudflare DNS entries with your public IP address.

 ## What is this?